patricksavalle/devops-project-template/content/incident-management-procedure.md

 # Incident management procedure

-an incident is a single unplanned event that causes a service disruption.
+An incident is a single unplanned event that causes a service disruption.

 ```
 Clone this repo and document your incident management procedure here: